Kipok/NeMo-Skills/docs/inference.md

 # Inference

 Here are the instructions on how to run inference with our models.
-Note that you cannot use a simple LLM call as our models rely on Python code interpreter to execute parts of the output.

 Make sure to complete [prerequisites](/docs/prerequisites.md) before proceeding.

 1. Get the model you want to use.
 You can use one of our [pretrained models](https://huggingface.co/collections/nvidia/openmath-65c5619de2ba059be0775014)